How much internet speed do you need? That depends on how you plan on using your internet connection.

 How do I find the fastest internet in Dallas?

-Currently, some of the fastest internet in Dallas is supplied by Spectrum and EarthLink Fiber.
+Currently, some of the fastest internet in Dallas is supplied by AT&T Fiber and Spectrum.
 Both providers offer fiber internet which is available to more than half of Dallas.
 Check to see if their fiber-optic plans are available in your area.

 Should I bundle TV or phone service in Dallas?

-Internet providers such as Spectrum, AT&T Internet, and AT&T Fiber offer bundle packages in Dallas.
+Internet providers such as Spectrum, Viasat Internet, and HughesNet offer bundle packages in Dallas.
 Consider your residential or business needs and speak to the different providers to understand what is available with each option.
 If you only use the internet, then a standalone plan should be sufficient.
 However, a bundled package could help you save money on your bills if you want multiple services.

 Bundled Cable Plans and Pricing in Dallas